Luke-ebbis/neuralplexer-workflow/README.md

 Usage in a HPC context is done with the

 ```
-pixi run jobscript
+pixi run slurm
 ```

-command, this will launch a 24 hour long job with 18 cores with 12800 mb of GPU memory.
-When you the jobscript, make sure the SIF file is present in the results folder.
+command, this will launch the hardware intensive snakemake tasks as SLURM jobs.

 ## About